 The intent of this measure is to improve care of patients diagnosed with coronary artery disease.
-CMS data report an improvement in performance rates in the last 6 years.
-However, performance rates represent but one facet of the quality improvement process.
+CMS data report an improvement or in reporting rates in the last 6 years.
+However, reporting rates represent but one facet of the quality improvement process.